-(2) The department shall not pay for tests provided free of charge.
+(2) No payment shall be made for tests which are provided free of charge.

-(3) The department shall pay for panel or profile tests according to the listed fees for panel tests and not according to the fee for each separate test included in the panel or profile.
+(3) Payment shall be made for panel or profile tests according to the fees listed in the department's fee schedule for panel tests and not according to the fee for each separate test included in the panel or profile.